Correlation effects in one-dimensional metallic quantum wires under various confinements: Results and discussion

 The correlation energy is the difference between the exact ground state energy and the Hartree-Fock ground state energy.
 Using Eq.\ (\ref{eq:corr_e_analytic}), we numerically calculate the correlation energy per electron for different confinement models at a fixed value of the coupling parameters ($r_\text{s}$ or $b$) as a function of ($b$ or $r_\text{s}$ ) respectively.
 In Fig.\ \ref{lce_vs_b_rsfixed}, we plot the correlation energy as a function of the wire width $b$ at a fixed value of the density parameter ($r_\text{s} = 0.1 \,\,\text{and}\,\, 0.5$).
 In Fig.\ \ref{lce_vs_b_rsfixed}(a) for $r_\text{s}=0.1$, a significant difference in correlation energies among various confinement models is observed as $b$ increases, whereas as $b\rightarrow 0$ the correlation energy with confinement potentials $V_1(q)$, $V_2(q)$, and $V_5(q)$ approaches $-\pi^2/360$ \cite{Loos2013,ashokan2020exact}.
 In contrast the correlation energy with confinement potentials $V_3(q)$, $V_4(q)$, and $V_6(q)$ does not approaches this high density limit.
 At fixed $r_\text{s}$, a smaller $b$ implies that stronger confinement forces electrons closer together, enhancing the Coulomb interaction.
 In Figs.\ \ref{lce_vs_b_rsfixed}(a) and \ref{lce_vs_b_rsfixed}(b), we have found a good agreement with QMC-simulated correlation energies of harmonic wires [$V_1(q)$] for $r_\text{s}=0.1$ and $0.5$.
 Figure \ref{lce_vs_rs_bfixed} depicts the $r_\text{s}$ dependence of the correlation energies across various confinement models at fixed wire widths ($b=0.005$, 0.1, and 0.5 a.u.), and we have also compared it with our QMC-simulated results \cite{ashokan2018one,girdhar2022electron}.
 In Fig.\ \ref{lce_vs_rs_bfixed}(b), they are in good agreement within the validity of high density theory $r_\text{s}\leq0.6$ and start deviating in the region $0.6\leq r_\text{s}\leq2$ at fixed $b=0.1$ a.u.
 In Fig.\ \ref{lce_vs_rs_bfixed}(c), the FRPA is valid in range $r_\text{s}\leq1.2$ and shows deviation from QMC in the domain $1.2\leq r_\text{s}\leq2$ at $b=0.5$ a.u.
 Also we have shown the validity of RPA till $r_\text{s}\leq0.1$ for $b=0.1$ a.u.\ and $r_\text{s}\leq0.3$ for $b=0.5$ a.u.
 Unlike the confinements $V_1(q)$, $V_2(q)$, and $V_5(q)$, the correlation energies for the confinement potentials $V_3(q)$, $V_4(q)$, and $V_6(q)$ are significantly different as $r_\text{s}$ increases.
 At fixed $b$, large $r_\text{s}$ implies a lower electron density; the electron-electron interactions become stronger and the magnitude of the correlation energy increases.
-In a high-density regime ($r_\text{s}<1$), the correlation energy is more sensitive to both wire width $b$ and choice of confinement model.
-This highlights that the choice of confinement model significantly affects the calculated correlation energy, especially at intermediate values of $b$.
+In a high-density regime ($r_\text{s}<1$), the correlation energy is more sensitive to both wire width $b$ and choice of confinement model.This highlights that the choice of confinement model significantly affects the calculated correlation energy, especially at intermediate values of $b$.
+The ground-state energy is calculated by summing all the contributions outlined in Eq.\ (\ref{gse_all}).
+In Fig.\ \ref{lgse_vs_b_rs}, the ground-state energies for various confinement models are plotted against $b$ at $r_\text{s}=0.5$ and against $r_\text{s}$ at $b=0.1$ and 0.5 a.u.
+At fixed $r_\text{s} =0.5$, the ground-state energy per electron becomes negative at smaller wire width $b$ values for all confinement models as in Fig.\ \ref{lgse_vs_b_rs}(a).
+At fixed $b =0.1,\,0.5$ a.u., the ground-state energy per electron rapidly decreases and becomes negative.
+In simpler terms, the electrons arrange themselves in a way that minimizes their repulsive interactions, indicating that the interactions between the particles actually stabilize the system.
+It suggests that the 1D HEG becomes more energetically stable as the wire width $b$ decreases \cite{girdhar2022electron}.
+Obviously this is only because the transverse kinetic energy and the electrostatic energy of the background are neglected.